19 Spectacular Photos to Celebrate the Start of Spring

 Fun with Fido

 Is this not the cutest puppy on earth?
-He’s an 11-week-old blue heeler named Waylon Blue Shugart, surrounded here by spring flowers in bloom.—Sandra Shugart, Brentwood, Tennessee
+He’s an 11-week-old blue heeler named Waylon Blue Shugart, surrounded here by spring flowers in bloom. —Sandra Shugart, Brentwood, Tennessee.
+Check out some more funny dog photos that will melt your heart.

 A carpet of bluebonnets